Treboder/HighAvailabilityDeploymentAutomation/dr_template.md

 # Infrastructure

 ## AWS Zones
-HA is achieved with deployments in two zones, namely
+HA is achieved with deployments in two aws regions, namely:
 * us-east-2 (primary)
 * us-west-1 (DR)

-In addition, the VPC has IPs in multiple availability zones (VPC), for the VMs and for the database.
+In addition, the VPC has IPs in multiple availability zones, for the VMs and for the database.

 ## Servers and Clusters